mik-jozef/chalk/notes/spec-notes.md

 promise/coroutine cancellation
-why does async have to be explicit (`Promise<T>` instead of just `T`)? because otherwise every function invocation would possibly block, which opens too much problems with race conditions
+why does async have to be explicit (`Promise<T>` instead of just `T`)? because otherwise every function invocation would possibly block, which opens too much problems with race conditions. and it would remove the difference between calling and waiting, and just calling.
 spec: known types - enforces restriction on some types in std https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md http://cr.openjdk.java.net/~rpressler/loom/Loom-Proposal.html